xjdr-alt/entropix-local/CONTRIBUTION.md

 Thank you for contributing!
 This guide focuses on how to submit issues and pull requests effectively.

+We are currently accepting contribution to the following part of the codebase:
+- `chart`: Charting and visualisation tools
+- `ui`: Chat interface with visualisation built-in
+- `docs`: Documentation
+- `refactor`: Code refactoring
+- `chore`: Maintenance

+**Currently, we do not accept pull request to the sampler, torch and mlx implementations.**

 ## Submitting Issues

 ### Before Creating an Issue